 Contact IgIQ, who will conduct a full benefits investigation and assist in resolving the problem.

-Patients with PI should visit the Immune Deficiency Foundations (IDF) website, a global patient organization for patients with PI.
-Patients with CIDP should visit GBS/CIDP Foundation website, a global patient organization for patients with CIDP.
+Several patient organizations have websites with information that may be helpful.
+Patients with PI can visit the Immune Deficiency Foundations (IDF) website, a global patient organization for patients with PI.
+Patients with CIDP can visit GBS/CIDP Foundation website, a global patient organization for patients with CIDP.

 These programs feature a presentation from a trained nurse and stories from a patient just like you.